dsguinto/OnRoute/readme.md

 - Main search feature that allows users to search the flights table based off of airports, dates, airlines, etc.
 - Validation checks if user left field empty, or if search input does not have any results
 - Successful results will display a table with all the values matching the search result
 - Currently, sql query is not sanitized.
+As such, search will only find exact values at the moment
   - Unsure how to bind values while using LIKE queries (e.g LIKE '%:input%' does not seem to work, but LIKE '$input' does)